-Act, The Air (Prevention and Control of Pollution) Act 1982 Environment Protection Act, 1986.
-Functions of the Central Pollution Control Board (CPCB) and State Follution Control Board (SPCB).
+Act, The Air (Prevention and Control of Pollution) Act 1982 Environment Protection Act, 1986.Functions of the Central Pollution Control Board (CPCB) and State Pollution Control Board (SPCB).

-Prepare a flashboard on recent updation of earth care policy, Preparation of chan, poster, model and cruative, art to sensitize different issues related to environment, Case studies of various pollutions (air, water, soil, noise).
-Carry our Swecish Biserat Abbiyun in University carepen/nearby arous.
+Prepare a flashboard on recent updation of earth care policy, Preparation of chart, poster, model and creative art to sensitize different issues related to environment, Case studies of various pollutions (air, water, soil, noise).
+Carry out Swachh Bharat Abhiyan in University campus/nearby areas.

-- 1. Environmental law and policy in India: cases and materials: Oxford university press - 2.
-Indian environmental law: The Orient Blackswan - 3.
-Environmentalism (PB): A Global History: Penguin. - 4.
-Climate solution: Hachette India - 5.
-Climate and Society: Transforming the Future: Polity - Natural Resources: Conservation Strategies, Globalization and Politics and Sustainable Uses: Nova.
-Science publisher:
+- Environmental law and policy in India: cases and materials: Oxford university press - Indian environmental law: The Orient Blackswan - Environmentalism (PB): A Global History: Penguin - Climate solution: Hachette India - 5.
+Climate and Society: Transforming the Future: Polity - Natural Resources: Conservation Strategies, Globalization and Politics and Sustainable Uses: Nova Science publisher

 - CO1.
 Students will be aware of various environmental problems and their control measures. - CO2.
 Students will have the knowledge about the national and international environmental conservation policies and acts to safeguard the environment. - CO3.
-Students will be able to motivate public at larger scale to participate in covaronment protection strategies and actions.
+Students will be able to motivate public at larger scale to participate in environment protection strategies and actions.